isomerpages/sportsg-sportcares/_persons-with-disabilities/1-disability-sports-master-plan.md

 As part of the DSMP, the first Centre of Expertise for disability sports – [Sengkang Sports Centre](https://www.myactivesg.com/facilities/sengkang-sports-centre) – was launched in 2016 together with the Yes!
 I Can Swimming programme.
 4 other Centres of Expertise are scheduled for launch over the next 5 years.

+New sports such as Wheelchair Rugby have been introduced to increase the mix of sport offerings for the PWD community.
+The Inclusive Sports Festival 2018 at the Singapore Sports Hub saw a record number of sports and fitness activities on showcase, including diving, fencing, rock climbing, and even an inclusive gym showcase.

-We have since worked to increase accessibility of our sports centres and to provide more opportunities for persons with disabilities to live better through sport.
+We are constantly working to increase accessibility in our sports centres and to provide more opportunities for persons with disabilities to live better through sport.

 #### 2016-2018 Achievements